Grutas Tolantongo Hot Springs: What to Know Before You Go

 There is no airport at Grutas Tolantongo.
 Most people will fly into Mexico City Airport (keep in mind, there are two now) as this airport offers the most international flight options.

-Another thing to keep in mind is that there are many more Grutas Tolantongo tours from Mexico City if that is your preferred way to get there.
+Another thing to keep in mind is that there are many more options for Grutas Tolantongo tours from Mexico City if that is your preferred way to get there.

-In the winter, you may want to bring a jacket for the chilly mornings and nights.
+In the winter, you may need a jacket for the chilly mornings and nights.
 It’s also important to note that April and May are typically the hottest months, with daytime highs reaching the high 70s to low 80s.

 Grutas Tolantongo Hours

 Also, the hours for the grocery stores and restaurants are a general time.
-Not every store or restaurant is open during all of those hours but at least one is, so you can guarantee you won’t starve.
+Not every store or restaurant is open during all of those hours but at least one is, so you can guarantee you can find food and drinks.

 • Cave, Tunnel, Waterfall, Swimming Pools – 8 am to 5 pm